-IDA18 articulates a differentiated approach to Fragility, Conflict and Violence (FCV) to ensure that WBG responses are adapted to various situations of fragility before, during, and after conflict.
+IDA18 articulates a differentiated approach to FCV to ensure the WBG's responses are adapted to various situations of fragility before, during, and after conflict.
 IDA provides financing to countries aiming to prevent the onset, escalation, and recurrence of violent conflict.
 This includes addressing drivers of fragility and conflict; developing multi-sectoral approaches to resilience; and supporting forcibly displaced persons and host communities.